matriex/System_Extractor/Repack_INFO.md

 AND DO NOT FORGET to sign ROM with EXTRACTOR

-JUST FLASH IT AND SEE MAGIC
+JUST FLASH IT AND SEE IT WORKS OR NOT , ALSO DONT PANIC , WAIT FOR 5 MINUTES TO BOOT

-//////////////
-Precautions://
-//////////////
+I hope though you got it , comment if you need help, or confused in this

+# NOTE
- * Please do not copy my lines in your updater-script just copy your own system.transfer.list lines and your sha1_system value (yes, some of course do this. please try to understand)
+Please do not copy my lines in your updater-script just copy your own system.transfer.list lines and your sha1_system value (yes, some of course do this. please try to understand)